LASER3284/2018-Robot-Code/README.md

 <br>
 # Vision Processing
 Current working version of object tracking with the Raspberry Pi 3.
-Also includes new version equiped with multi-threading.
+Also includes new version equiped with multi-threading and a web interface for adjusting values on the fly.
 Built with Python 2.7 using OpenCV 3.3 libraries and [pynetworktables](https://github.com/robotpy/pynetworktables) with [monotonic](https://pypi.org/project/monotonic/#files).
 ## Other Folders:
 ###  Values:
   This folder is meant to be placed on the desktop of the Raspberry Pi allowing the program